 Applications must be submitted electronically through the Transfer Payment Ontario ("TPON") portal by 5 p.m.
-(ET) on Wednesday, July 24, 2024.
-Applications will be reviewed and funding decisions will be made on an ongoing basis with the priority focus being projects that result in on-the-ground habitat restoration or protection, until all available funds have been allocated The Ministry may close the application portal early if all available funds are allocated beforeJuly 24, 2024.
-If funding remains available after the July 24, 2024 deadline, a second call for proposals may follow in the coming months.
+(ET) on Wednesday, August 6, 2025.
+Applications will be reviewed with the priority focus being projects that result in on-the-ground habitat restoration or protection.